Fly Records: History

 In 1972, Fly consolidated their chart success with older material.
 Four three-track Magni-Fly singles were released which reintroduced songs from the company's back catalogue, such as "A Whiter Shade of Pale", into the UK Singles Chart.
 An album campaign entitled 'Toofas', (double albums priced as a single), found favour, and albums such as Procol Harum's debut set suddenly made the UK Albums Chart years after their initial release.

-Once T. Rex's album Bolan Boogie reached #1 in the UK Albums Chart, departures at Fly HQ forced a change of plan.
+Once T. Rex's album Bolan Boogie reached No. 1 in the UK Albums Chart, departures at Fly HQ forced a change of plan.
 Jones left the label, Cordell moved to the United States forming Shelter Records, and Bolan moved to EMI, where he was given his own imprint, taking Visconti with him.
 The new Fly team chose to relaunch the label as Cube Records, with a new logo caging the 'Fly' in a cubic jail.
 A raft of new artists were signed, and Fly Records was shelved as a label in its own right.

 By the time the Fly label was revived in 1988 as an independent outlet for various publishing related projects, Platz had incorporated the Fly label into his company Onward Music Ltd., whilst Platz's publishing company Bucks Music Ltd. remained his core business.
 The revived label's first signing in 1988 was Babayaga a band fronted by Kirsty MacColl's brother Hamish and recording engineer Matt Wallis.

 Following David Platz's death on 20 May 1994, his son Simon Platz continued managing Onward's ongoing archive exploration under the wing of his own publishing company, Bucks Music Group.
 A host of original tapes thought lost, as well as unreleased and forgotten recordings from unfinished or unreleased projects from the production company, continues to fuel releases through Fly Records and various licensees.